capesoftware/bonsai-vplink/samples/lunarlander/chapter_1/README.md

 ## Let's start with a simple brain

 If you have not created a brain yet, go to the bonsain main page and create an empty brain.
-Call it {your_initials}\_lunarLander.
+Call it {your_initials}\_LunarLander.
 This way, you can keep your brains separate from others that may also be using your bonsai workspace.

 Copy the [lunarlander_ch1.ink](lunarlander_ch1.ink) code and paste it into your brain.